 Use This Simple Trick to Test if a Company is Legit or Pretentious

-Light therapy companies that started in the medical field have the science, research and history to earn our respect.
-The years of science and the talent that goes into their products justifies higher prices.
+Light therapy companies that started in the medical field have the science, research, and history to earn our respect.
+The years of science and the talent that goes into their products justify higher prices.